Last Updated on

 Key features we’ll be looking out for include uptime, support, security, pricing, performance, speed, and bonuses.
 Each certainly fairs differently under each of these spaces and that’s actually where the majority of the differences lie.

-The difference between shared and cloud hosting is that the servers on a shared hosting plan have multiple websites on them while cloud hosting in comparison allows your site to be hosted on multiple servers.
-This means that cloud hosting can adjust to traffic and performance spikes as well as other stresses.
+The difference between shared web hosting vs cloud hosting is that shared servers have multiple websites.
+Cloud by comparison allows your site to be hosted on multiple servers.
+So advantages of cloud hosting over traditional hosting are adjustments to traffic spikes and other performance stresses.

 Most, if not all the web hosting providers offer this hosting plan.
 Shared hosting requires a dedicated web server provided by the web hosting provider.